-Risk management is embedded in the Group's management systems.
-The identification, evaluation and management of significant risks faced by the core business of the Group is an on-going process with the close involvement of the Executive Directors of the Group in the daily operations during the financial year under review and up to the date of approval of this statement.
-There are also reviews of operational and financial performance at Management, Audit Committee and Board Meetings.
+The Board also relies largely on the close involvement of the Executive Directors of the Group in its daily operations.
+There are reviews of operational and financial performance at Management, Audit Committee and Board Meetings.
 The Board and Management ensure that appropriate measures are taken to address any significant risks.